Library Services Act: Impact of the Library Services Act

 However, up until 1961, Indiana was the only state that did not accept federal funds.
 Governor Harold Handley believed that by accepting the funds, “Hoosiers would be brainwashed with books handpicked by the Washington bureaucrats.”
 U.S. Representative John Brademas of Indiana vehemently disagreed.
 It was reported that Gov. Handley rejected approximately $700,000 to improve the library services.

 Overall, the LSA had a major positive impact on libraries throughout the rest of the country.
 An additional 5 million books and other informational and educational materials were secured for rural communities.
 Many libraries noted a 40% or more increase in book circulation as well, along with a 32% increase in interlibrary loans.

 Other accomplishments included 288 bookmobiles for rural communities and 800 new library staff members.
 Multitype and public library systems were established due to the LSA as well.
 When the Library Services and Construction Act became effective in 1964, the formation of regional and statewide library networks continued to grow.

 The LSA was set to expire in 1961, but plans were already in motion to prolong the act.
 On May 26, 1960, the Senate passed a five-year extension without a single opposing vote.

+An Allerton Park Institute on the Impact of the Library Services Act was held in 1962 jointly sponsored by the University of Illinois, Graduate School of Library Science and United States Office of Education, Library Services Branch.
+1962.

 Only a few years later, the Library Services and Construction Act would be introduced replacing the Library Services Act.